phimeyer/phimeyer.github.io/_publications/2019-MeyerHönnige.md

 ---
-title: "Issue attention and issue diversity in the German Federal Constitutional Court"
+title: "Do Courts have different decision and press release agendas?
+Evidence from the German case"
 category: working paper
 permalink: /publication/2019-MeyerHönnige
 citation: 'Meyer, Philipp & Christoph Hönnige.
 Do Courts have different decision and press release agendas?
 Evidence from the German case.
 Working Paper.'